-I am embarking on a third research project on the history of the meanings of wages, with a focus on the era of the Prussian reforms (the early 1800s, during and after the Napoleonic era).
-I am interested generally these days in the history of money, labor rights as human rights, and the history of the study of wages.
-Also, together with Prof. Jean Quataert of Binghamton University, I am co-editing the Routledge History of Human Rights, a volume of ca. 40 essays under contract.
-We expect to deliver the manuscript in early 2019.
+My current research is on the history of the meanings of wages, with a focus on the era of the Prussian reforms (the early 1800s, during and after the Napoleonic era).
+I am interested more generally these days in the history of money, labor rights as human rights, and the history of the study of wages.

 My second book is The Language of Human Rights in West Germany (University of Pennsylvania Press, 2013).
 It explores questions such as: What causes have West Germans considered to be “human rights” causes?
 And how does contextualization of international human rights activism in the activists’ own domestic setting change our understanding of their work?
 The book has been well received.
 Click here to read reviews in a new window.
 The introduction is available here - Choose "View table of contents and excerpt" (opens in new window).
 More recently, I have published a short piece on an NGO not discussed in the book, the Society for Threatened Peoples (Gesellschaft für bedrohte Völker).
 Click here to read in a new window.